Home » Scholarship Program » How to Apply

 Financial Responsibilities of ASSIST's Families

-For more information on the financial commitments of an ASSIST Scholarship, please see our Program Cost & Aid page.
+For more information on the financial commitments of an ASSIST Scholarship, please see our Program Costs & Financial Assistance page.